lachlanchen/earn-from-sctrach/README.md

 ## 🪄 Philosophy

-1. **Lazy Money first.** Start from dreamy, fully-automated income loops, then backfill the steps (Lazy Earn → Earn From Scratch) only where needed.
+1. **Lazy Money first.** Imagine the fully-automated, high-yield loop, then reverse-engineer the gentle steps that support it (Lazy Earn → Earn From Scratch) only where friction appears.
-2. **Show, don’t spec.** Every section of the site feels like a luxury deck: glass cards, animated stats, interactive idea generators, and now an investment brief.
+2. **Vibes over hustle.** Each surface—glass panels, hovering stats, animated idea cards—should feel like a serene deck, not a dashboard screaming KPIs.
-3. **Research is art.** Reports (like the high-growth equities dossier) are written with the same indulgent tone as the landing page so money talk feels calm and creative.
+3. **Research as ritual.** Every brief, from lazy money blueprints to high-growth equity dossiers, is written with the same indulgent language as the landing page so financial strategy feels expressive, not clinical.

 ---